 Investing in our ordinary shares involves a high degree of risk.
-You should carefully review the risks and uncertainties described under the heading "Risk Factors" in Item 3.D. to our Annual Report on Form 20-F filed with the SEC on July 20, 2021 and incorporated by reference in this prospectus, as the same may be amended, supplemented or superseded by the risks and uncertainties described under similar headings in the other documents that filed after the date hereof and incorporated by reference into this prospectus, before deciding whether to purchase any of the securities being offered.
-Each of the risk factors could adversely affect our business, operating results and financial condition, as well as adversely affect the value of an investment in our ordinary shares, and the occurrence of any of these risks might cause you to lose all or part of your investment.
-Additional risks not presently known to us or that we currently believe are immaterial may also significantly impair our business operations.
+You should carefully review the risks and uncertainties described under the heading "Risk Factors" in Item 3.D. to our Annual Report on Form 20-F filed with the SEC on August 1, 2022 and incorporated by reference in this prospectus, as the same may be amended, supplemented or superseded by the risks and uncertainties described under similar headings in the other documents that filed after the date hereof and incorporated by reference into this prospectus, before deciding whether to purchase any of the securities being offered.
+Each of the risk factors could adversely affect the business, operating results and financial condition, as well as adversely affect the value of an investment in our ordinary shares, and the occurrence of any of these risks might cause you to lose all or part of your investment.
+Additional risks not presently known to us or that we currently believe are immaterial may also significantly impair the business operations.

-Risks Related to Our Business and Industry
+Risks Related to the Business and Industry

-Our and the VIE's business is subject to various evolving PRC laws and regulations regarding data privacy, cybersecurity and personal information protection.
-Failure of observing data privacy, cybersecurity and personal information protection concerns could subject us to penalties, damage our reputation and brand, and harm our business and results of operations.
+The business of the VIE and our PRC subsidiaries is subject to various evolving PRC laws and regulations regarding data privacy, cybersecurity and personal information protection.
+Failure of observing data privacy, cybersecurity and personal information protection concerns could subject us, our PRC subsidiaries and the VIE to penalties, damage our, our PRC subsidiaries' or the VIE's reputation and brand, and harm the business and results of operations.

-We face significant challenges with respect to cybersecurity and data privacy, including the storage, transmission, and sharing of confidential information.
-We transmit and store confidential and private information of our users, such as personal information, including names, user accounts, passwords, and payment or transaction-related information.

-We are subject to various regulatory requirements relating to cybersecurity and data privacy, including, but not limited to, the PRC Cybersecurity Law.
-We are required by the PRC Cybersecurity Law and other related laws and regulations to ensure the confidentiality, integrity, availability, and authenticity of the information of our users, which is also essential to maintaining their confidence in our services.
+We, our PRC subsidiaries and the VIE face significant challenges with respect to cybersecurity and data privacy, including the storage, transmission, and sharing of confidential and private information of users, such as personal information, including names, user accounts, passwords, and payment or transaction-related information.
+We, our PRC subsidiaries and the VIE are subject to various regulatory requirements relating to cybersecurity and data privacy, including, but not limited to, the Cybersecurity Law of the PRC to ensure the confidentiality, integrity, availability, and authenticity of the information of the users, while providing relevant services.